-We traveled over Christmas of 2017 and celebrated 2019 in New Zealand.
+We traveled over Christmas and celebrated New Year in New Zealand.
 Before we get into the itinerary and costs, let me be transparent.
-This is not the smartest time to travel down-under.
-Its peak season and their summer, which means high costs.
+This is not the best time to travel down-under.
+Its peak season, and its summer, which means high prices.
 Given our professional commitments, this was the only way for us to escape for three weeks.
 If you can travel during the non-peak season, you’ll do much better with prices than we did.
 We spent two weeks in Australia and hit three destinations.
 We then spent a week in New Zealand.

 Flight Route: Orlando – Los Angeles – Sydney – Uluru – Cairns – Auckland – Los Angeles – Orlando